 The sparkling waters in our idyllic region have enticed locals to splash, dip and swim for thousands of years.
 In more recent times, residents used their prodigious creative talents to harness the waters in splendid settings—perfect places to cool off, reflect and feast the eyes on works of art and engineering.
+When you see pools like these, it is no surprise that anyone would want to look into something like pool deck & patio design, to see if something as amazing as a pool could work around their space in the garden.
+A lot of people are surprised to find out that it is possible.
+Plus, it may not be as expensive as the ones you see here.
 Here’s a run-down of some of the county’s most exquisite pools, from a 90-year-old natatorium to stunning contemporary designs.

 In 1927, Albert Isham, a wealthy Midwesterner who graduated from Harvard at the top of his class, bought seven acres of land on Sand Point in Carpinteria.
 A fan of Moroccan style and design, Isham hired famed architect George Washington Smith—who was working on Casa del Herrero in Montecito at the time—to draw up plans for a magnificent Moorish-style estate.

 A centerpiece was the natatorium building, completed in 1928.
 Inside and out, it resembles authentic Moorish baths, replete with domes, minarets and arches, a bowling alley, squash court, steam bath, an exercise room and a gorgeous indoor pool.
 Malibu Tile created intricate tiles to adorn the arched pool entrance and the rim of the pool.
 Other exceptional features include a retractable roof and two painted tile murals that grace the northern and southern walls.
 I recently saw a pool cover in Melbourne on my travels that really enticed me and I thought it would look great and safe on a pool like this.